Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Fix Fatal Error: Maximum Execution Time Exceeded in WordPress

-Typically this problem occurs when PHP script in WordPress takes a long time to run and reaches the maximum time limit set by your WordPress hosting server.
-The time limit is important because it helps prevent the abuse of server resources.
+This error typically occurs when a PHP script in WordPress takes longer to run than the time limit set by your hosting server.
+While this limit helps prevent server resource abuse, it can sometimes interfere with legitimate WordPress operations.

 Fix Fatal Error: Maximum Execution Time Exceeded in WordPress Easily